Ko Kut / Koh Kood Information: The Island, Beaches and Accommodation

 There are quite a few small restaurants on the island.
 Here are a few to try which are on the west coast within easy reach of most resorts.
 It’s also well worth heading to the fishing villages of Ao Yai or Ao Salad for some delicious, freshly caught seafood in a ramshackle restaurant built on stilts over the sea.

 View Point Café – For a coffee, cake or a relaxing sunset beer on the estuary.

 Relax House – Probably the best Thai food on the island.
 Reservations are required.
 Tel: 080 651 2779

 Chiang Mai Restaurant – Good restaurant with northern Thai food and large portions.

-The Fisherman Hut – Funky restaurant in Klong Chao with popular seafood barbecue.
+The Fisherman Hut – Funky restaurant 800 metres north of Klong Chao beach with popular seafood barbecue.